cicatrixx/HyPE/README.md

 This repository was developed for research conducted under the [SustainIndus](https://www.sustaindus.org/) project.
 The project received funding from the Netherlands Organization for Scientific Research under WOTRO Joint Sustainable Development Goals (SDG) research program (Grant W 07.30318.002).
 This work was partially supported by Sustainable Development Investment Portfolio (SDIP), the Department of Foreign Affairs and Trade (DFAT), Government of Australia, the Swiss Agency for Development and Cooperation (SDC) and by core funds from ICIMOD contributed by the governments of Afghanistan, Australia, Austria, Bangladesh, Bhutan, China, India, Myanmar, Nepal, Norway, Pakistan, Switzerland and the United Kingdom.

 ## References
+1. Dhaubanjar, S., Lutz, A. F., Smolenaars, W. J., Khanal, S., Jamil, M. K., Biemans, H., Ludwig, F., Shrestha, A. B., & Immerzeel, W. W. (2023).
+Quantification of run-of-river hydropower potential in the Upper Indus basin under climate change.
+Frontiers in Water. https://doi.org/10.3389/frwa.2023.1256249

+2. Dhaubanjar, S., Lutz, A., Pradhananga, S., Smolenaars, W., Khanal, S., Biemans, H., Shrestha, A. B., & Immerzeel, W. (2023).
+From theoretical to sustainable potential for run-of-river hydropower development in the upper Indus river basin.
+Applied Energy. https://doi.org/10.1016/j.apenergy.2023.12.2372

+4. Khanal, S., Lutz, A. F., Kraaijenbrink, P. D. A., van den Hurk, B., Yao, T., & Immerzeel, W. W. (2021).
+Variable 21st Century Climate Change Response for Rivers in High Mountain Asia at Seasonal to Decadal Time Scales.
+Water Resources Research, 57(5), e2020WR029266. https://doi.org/10.1029/2020WR029266

-1. Dhaubanjar S, Lutz AF, Gernaat DEHJ, et al (2021) A systematic framework for the assessment of sustainable hydropower potential in a river basin – The case of the upper Indus.
-Sci Total Environ 786:. https://doi.org/10.1016/j.scitotenv.2021.147142
+6. Dhaubanjar, S., Lutz, A. F., Gernaat, D. E. H. J., Nepal, S., Smolenaars, W., Pradhananga, S., Biemans, H., Ludwig, F., Shrestha, A. B., & Immerzeel, W. W. (2021).
+A systematic framework for the assessment of sustainable hydropower potential in a river basin – The case of the upper Indus.
+Science of The Total Environment, 786, 147142. https://doi.org/10.1016/j.scitotenv.2021.147142

-1. Gernaat DEHJ (2019) The role of renewable energy in long-term energy and climate scenarios
+7. Gernaat DEHJ (2019) The role of renewable energy in long-term energy and climate scenarios

-1. Gernaat DEHJ, Bogaart PW, Vuuren DPV, et al (2017) High-resolution assessment of global technical and economic hydropower potential.
+8. Gernaat DEHJ, Bogaart PW, Vuuren DPV, et al (2017) High-resolution assessment of global technical and economic hydropower potential.
 Nat Energy 2:821–828. https://doi.org/10.1038/s41560-017-0006-y